KeithSloan/GDML/README.md

 lxml should have been installed in prebuilt versions of FreeCAD.
-It seems with FreeCAD 0.19.1 going to production this slipped through the net, RealThunders builds have the same issue
+It seems with FreeCAD 0.19.1 going to production this slipped through the net, RealThunders builds have the same issue.
+Seems to only be a problem for Windows users.

 To resolve you have to install the lxml library where FreeCAD can find it see the required libraries section of this README.